-The Northern California Hiking Area that Takes You To Not One But Four Waterfalls
+The Northern California Hiking Area That Takes You To Not One, But Three Waterfalls

 By Jill S.|Updated on August 04, 2022(Originally published July 31, 2022)

 Jill is a freelance writer from a small Northern California town and lives in the Sierra Nevada mountains.
 If you have an idea for an Only In Northern California story, email her at email@example.com.